cyberbono3/weatherapp/README.md

 > npm start

- This application has been initially implemented by Stephen Grider
+ This application has been initially developed by Stephen Grider